-After Patrick Samuel saw John Carter this week, exclaiming “Just for once I would have liked to see alien races dealing with their problems in a way that wasn’t so human!”, we tossed around a term here at Static Mass: genre decay.
+After Patrick Samuel saw John Carter this week, online exclaiming “Just for once I would have liked to see alien races dealing with their problems in a way that wasn’t so human!”, we tossed around a term here at Static Mass: genre decay.

 The last decade or so has seen a plethora of sci-fi actioners whose Alien stories are anything but alien, and I wonder if the storytellers have given up on their imagination when it comes to a genre that is actually “made for” extraordinary and unexpected perspectives on the human condition — taking a viewpoint that tackles the archetypal overcoming-the-monster plot beyond the clichés of battle and annihilation.

 Alas, the more or less sentient beings in or from outer space we’ve seen on screen lately exhibit all too human traits and do anything but inspire to look at ourselves with fresh eyes.
 Instead they are the personified Evil beamed away from us, and science fiction remains what it has been from the start: a substitute for the monsters of old — for the ancient tales of gods and demons.

 Nothing, or not much, has changed then since 1898, the year of the first modern Alien invasion as told by H.G.
 Wells.
 Or has it?
 We know a lot more about the universe, about billions of planets in the Milky Way alone, and life in outer space is not exactly “science fiction” any more either.
 In other words, the “Alien menace” has considerably more reality potential than some 110 years ago.